oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 | ::${t}SysmanPciGetThroughput()         | Get the current throughput counters |
 | ::${t}SysmanPciGetStats()              | Get telemetry counters - replay counts. |

-These functions are not supported at the sub-device level.
+These functions will return the same information for a sub-device handle.

 ${"##"} <a name="sml">Switch</a>
 A device is able access memory and resources on a remote device using a high-speed switch rather than using the PCI bus.
-If the device has such a switch, the property ::${t}_sysman_properties_t.haveSwitch will be true.
+If the device has such a switch, the property ::${t}_sysman_properties_t.numSwitches will be non-zero.

 The following functions can be used to manage the switch: